The Dev Times #44

 Angular integration: Uppy now has an official Angular integration!
-It's still in beta, so the Uppy team are still looking for feedback on it.
+It's still in beta, so the Uppy team is still looking for feedback on it.
 The original draft implementation was made by Adam Medford, then finalized, polished and brought to release by Andrew Kachnic.

 Granular image rotation: The

-@uppy/image-editor plugin received a new option
+@uppy/image-editor plugin received a new

-Google Drive Shortcuts: Shortcuts are pointers to files or folders that can be stored in another folder or drive.
+Google Drive shortcuts: Shortcuts are pointers to files or folders that can be stored in another folder or drive.
 Uppy now supports shortcuts – which you can find alongside your usual files and folders.

 Check it out ›

 At Transloadit, our AI Robots can leverage the API of either Google Cloud or AWS to deliver powerful AI without the headache associated with setting it up.
 Joseph, one of our support engineers, saw the opportunity to write about two Robots we've just released, the /text/speak Robot and the /text/translate Robot.
 He combined the two into a single project by creating an automatic video dubber.
 This blog explains how to use various Robots to create a powerful localizing setup tied together with some Python.
 Enjoy!
 Read more ›